BostonGlobe/wp-local-compose/README.md

 * **Node.js**.
 You need version 12, and also a more up to date version such as 16.
 * **NVM**.
 This is the easiest way install multiple Node versions, and to switch between versions.
 * **Docker**.
-Docker is required to build and start the containers.
+Required to build and start the containers.
 * **Docker-Desktop**. *Optional*.
-This is a handy GUI that lets you see all your containers and access the containers' log files.
+This is a handy GUI that lets you see all your containers, and access the containers' log files.

 #### Setup

 1. Clone this repo into your machine.
-2. Create a folder wordpress in the root.
-This folder will be ignored by this repo.
+2. Start the containers, using `docker-compose up`.
+A "certs" folder will be created for the self-signed certificates.
+This folder is also ignored by Git.
-3. Start the containers, using `docker-compose up`.
-4. Use the WP-CLI to install the WordPress core into the wordpress folder.
+3. Use the WP-CLI to install the WordPress core into a folder called wordpress.
+This folder is ignored by Git. `docker-compose exec wordpress wp core download --path=./wordpress`
-5. Clone the BDC repo (https://github.com/BostonGlobe/wp-theme-bdc2) into the wordpress/wp-content folder, replacing all files.
+4. Clone the BDC repo (https://github.com/BostonGlobe/wp-theme-bdc2) into the wordpress/wp-content folder, replacing all files.
-6. Use the WordPress setup script to install the site as *boston.local*.
+5. Use the WP-CLI to create the site as *boston.local*. `docker-compose exec wordpress wp core install`.
 This will distinguish it from localhost sites set up as boston.test, which is the 10updocker convention.

 #### Configure WordPress